-- attend national or regional professional workshops or conferences - participate in radio, television, or online broadcasting within area of expertise - perform professional freelance or consultancy within area of expertise - contribute professionally to non-profit endeavors - attend continuing education courses relative to area of expertise - hold leadership position in a professional organization - participate in or accept a leadership position in creative endeavors including shows, exhibits, juried competitions - create and/or develop classes, workshops, or seminars for students and, when possible, the community - create and/or secure teaching tools, partnership opportunities, or program recognition
+- 1. Professional Contribution and Leadership (at least six) (One item cannot be used more than twice.) - a. attend national or regional professional workshops - b. participate in radio, television or online broadcasting within area of expertise - c. perform professional freelance or consultancy within area of expertise - d. contribute professionally to non-profit endeavors - e. attend continuing education courses relative to area of expertise - f. be a member of a national communication and national, regional or local general communication or trackspecific professional organizations - g. hold leadership position in a professional organization - h. participate in or accept a leadership position in creative endeavors including shows, exhibits, juried competitions - i. create and/or develop classes, workshops or seminars for students and, when possible, the community